jestjs/jest/docs/Es6ClassMocks.md

 ### Mocking non default class exports

-If the class is the default export from the module then you need to return an object with the key that is the same as the module export name.
+If the class is **not** the default export from the module then you need to return an object with the key that is the same as the class export name.

 ```javascript
 import { SoundPlayer } from './sound-player';